A Directed Acyclic Graph, or DAG, is a graph where no “loops” exist.

-In this process it is possible to reach the end straight from the first step, or the process can flow through c or a longer process may be needed, flowing through b, d and then on to e.
+In this process, it is possible to either reach the end node (e) straight from the first step, or the process can flow through c or a longer process may be needed, flowing through b, d and then on to e.

-For instance, in a big data job while the main process may be moving forward only, some of its substeps could be processing data in a loop, therefore the components of a DAG need not be DAG’s themselves.
+For instance, in a big data job, while the main process may be moving forward only, some of its sub-steps could be processing data in a loop.
+The individual components of a DAG need not be DAG’s themselves.

 As can be seen, the main process only moves forward or sideways, but internally each big node may contain cyclic flows.

 Sidechains are a very interesting concept, where a main blockchain has parallel chains, some of which could even store transactions made in different cryptocurrencies.